Last week I came across a string of agencies trying to convince me they were anything but what they are.

 - Leverage Intelligence, as in you need to collect, report, analyze and predict: if you don’t have robust analytics, you’re in big trouble

 Culture and People Trump Name

-Before anyone cares about your firm’s fastidious portfolio, or awards, or its name – they want to see how your people bring market insights to life, who trusts them, and if they makes sense for their business.
+Before anyone cares about your firm’s fastidious portfolio, or awards, or its name – they want to see how your people bring market insights to life, who trusts them, and if this kind of thinking can thrive inside their business.

 Take my word, heavy-up on finding great people who can become a solid work culture culture will make you happier than ceaselessly spinning AdAge’s agency name generator.
 After all, why else would someone marry a guy whose last name is “Wieneke”?
 (Which I can now confide Microsoft Word suggested for years might be better spelled as “hanukkah” or “venison”)